If you want to view the mobile version of a website from your web browser, there are five straightforward ways to do it.

 By default, WordPress shows the Desktop version.

-Select the Tablet or Mobile view to see your website transform its elements like images, videos, menus, and text boxes into a smaller, more readable and clickable format.
+Select the Tablet or Mobile view.
+This will transform your website elements like images, videos, menus, and text boxes into a smaller, more readable and clickable format.

 When testing your site in other views, check to see that links are clickable (not too small), assets are still visible, and everything comes out clear without forcing the user to zoom in.